Digital Marketing Transformation - Part 2

 Your End-to-End Marketing Strategy

-The simplest way to grasp what is required and how everything fits together is to view how each sector is ‘stacked’ as the overall process is not linear, rather, it’s a variety of things that happen at the same time and the only way I could think of presenting this was to create a series of infographics.
+As the overall process is not linear, the simplest way to grasp what is required and how everything fits together is to view how each sector is ‘stacked’.
+It’s a variety of things that happen at the same time and the best way to illustrate this is through a series of infographics.

 The images and descriptions below help identify the processes, experiences and the necessary technology that can blend seamlessly to help you exploit the overall strategy and become more profitable in the process.